INDIA TEMPLES

 These were some special temples in India

-The idol does not resemble the usual idols of the Goddess as it holds a scimitar, signifying the divine knowledge and a severed head of the demon king, Shumbha, which signifies the human ego that is supposed to be slayed by the divine knowledge and removed from our behaviours.
+The idol does not resemble the usual idols of the Goddess as it holds a scimitar, signifying the divine knowledge and a severed head of the demon king, Shumbha signifying the human ego slayed by the divine knowledge and removed from our behaviours.
 That is how one can attain moksha.

 It is said that Shiva carried Sati’s burnt body while performing Tandav and various parts of the Goddess’s body fell on earth.
-The right toe of Sati fell at Kalighat and that’s where the temple was built later and the presiding deity was called Kalika, after whom, the city was named Kolkata.
+The right toe of Sati fell at Kalighat and that’s where the temple was built.
+The presiding deity was Kalika, after whom, the city was named Kolkata.

 Harkath Tala is located adjacent to Natmandir.
-This spot is mainly used to carry out the bali or animal sacrifices.
-There are two wooden bali-peeths for carrying out animal sacrifices.
+There are two wooden bali-peeths for carrying out the bali or animal sacrifices.
 The bigger one is used for sacrificing bigger animals like buffaloes whereas, the smaller one for smaller animals like goats.
 The animals are sacrificed with a single stroke.

 A tout took me first to the room where two young goats are slaughtered daily.
 The tout showing me around suggested a $50 donation for the poor which I’m sure is pocketed.
 When dealing with these guys always have some small change in your pocket and say that is all you have.